lennardmartinez/lennardmartinez/README.md

 - 👋 Hi, I’m @lennardmartinez
 - 👀 I’m interested in ... anything business, IT, cloud, AI, and deployment concepts.
+- 💞️ Based on the profile done on me, I'm a "Promotor" type that embraces change and succeeding for my company.
-- 👀 I'm well versed in Micorosft and Cisco solutions but very open to other technologies.
+- 👀 I'm well versed in Micorosft, Cisco, SQL, ITSM, Android, and IOS technologies/solutions but very open to other technologies.
-- 🌱 I’m currently learning python, HTML, javascript, Azure, and SQL
+- 🌱 I’m currently learning python, HTML, javascript, Azure, and Amazon Web Services.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... lennardmartinez@gmail.com